 - Begin an awesome week of vacation with my friend

-For you, your vacation WBS might include getting a pet sitter, stopping your newspaper, arranging to have someone drop you at the airport so you don’t have to pay for long-term parking, and other items pertinent to your own vacation (project).
-It’s vacation season, so why don’t you play along, if you’re new to Project 2010, too?
+For you, your vacation WBS might include getting a pet sitter, stopping your newspaper, arranging to have someone drop you at the airport so you don’t have to pay for long-term parking, and other items pertinent to your vacation (project).
+It’s vacation season, so why don’t you play along if you’re new to Project 2010?

 We are not, in fact, the only people who have used Project to plan a vacation.
-Arpan Shah, who used to be the Director of Microsoft Project and is now a Director on the SharePoint Project Management Team over at Microsoft, planned a three-month sabbatical using Project Professional.
-I am doing it for practice because my trip is simple and I already know what few things I need to do, but Arpan’s Project plan was both real and practical.
+Arpan Shah, who used to be the Director of Microsoft Project and is now a Director of the SharePoint Project Management Team over at Microsoft, planned a three-month sabbatical using Project Professional.
+I am doing it for practice because my trip is simple, and I already know a few things I need to do, but Arpan’s Project plan was real and practical.

 I have only just begun paying attention to my WBS, so as I watch the screencasts more, I may have more items to add to it.
-In fact, I almost certainly will, because I am forgetful.
+In fact, I almost certainly will because I am forgetful.
 Some of my tasks will have sub-tasks.
-Some of my tasks may have dependencies (which is the relationship between the tasks and what needs to be done when, if I’m understanding correctly).
-I am going to finish watching Dux’s screencasts and then sit back down with my WBS, add whatever squiggles it needs, and then, maybe, I’ll be ready to plug some of this data into Microsoft Project.
+Some of my tasks may have dependencies (which is the relationship between the tasks and what needs to be done when, if I understand correctly).
+I will finish watching Dux’s screencasts and then sit back down with my WBS, add whatever squiggles it needs, and then, maybe, I’ll be ready to plug some of this data into Microsoft Project.